spectrocloud/librarium/docs/docs-content/integrations/k3s.md

 ### Usage

-K3s is available for Edge host deployments as well as Palette Virtual Clusters that you can create from cluster groups.
+K3s is available for Edge host deployments as well as virtual clusters that you can create from cluster groups.
 Refer to the [Create an Infrastructure Profile](../profiles/cluster-profiles/create-cluster-profiles/create-infrastructure-profile.md) guide and the [Create and Manage Cluster Groups](../clusters/cluster-groups/create-cluster-group.md) guide for more information.

 :::info
 In order to use K3s as part of an Edge deployment, you need to go through the EdgeForge process and specify K3s as your intended Kubernetes distribution when you build your OS image.
 For more information, refer to the [EdgeForge Workflow](../clusters/edge/edgeforge-workflow/) guide.